 Areas of counselling I deal with

-Fees are set at £45 per 50 minute session and payment is made prior to the initial session and then at the end of each subsequent session.
+Fees are £65 per 50 minute session and payment is made prior to the initial session and then at the on the day of each subsequent session.

-Fees depend on the type of work, 1:1 sessions, group or bespoke training days in mindfulness, so please do get in touch to find out more, thank you.
+Fees depend on the type of training, so please do get in touch to find out more thank you.

 I am usually available Monday to Friday, with my first appointment slot open at 9:00 am and last appointment slot at 7:00 pm.